How Does Visual Regression Testing Work? (3 Examples)

 Modern websites require constant maintenance.
 This involves anything from publishing new content and tweaking your site’s settings to updating plugins and themes.
 However, any small change has the potential to break your site or parts of it.
 If you have a lot of content, or you run a complex website with numerous features, you might not realize that your site has been negatively affected by an update until it’s too late.

 This is where visual regression testing comes in.
 Using this method, you’ll be able to spot errors and unwanted changes to your website before they become real problems.
-This can also help you resolve these issues in a more timely manner.
+We have developed a plugin ourselves that allows you to monitor your WordPress website.
+Learn more about VRTs – Visual Regression Tests here.

 In this article, we’ll take a closer look at how visual regression testing works.
 We’ll also provide you with examples of real-life situations where this type of testing could save your website – or even your business.
 Let’s get to it!